xmonad/xmonad/TUTORIAL.md

 show the focused window twice and so we suppress it here by ignoring the third argument of `ppOrder` and not returning it.
-The functions `formatFocused` and `formatUnfocused` should be relatively self explanitory—they decide how to format the focused resp. unfocused windows.
+The functions `formatFocused` and `formatUnfocused` should be relatively self explanatory—they decide how to format the focused resp. unfocused windows.

 By the way, the `\ ... ->` syntax in there is Haskell's way to express a